JulioMCruz/Infinity/Eliza/packages/plugin-infinity-privy-nillion/README.md

 # @elizaos/plugin-infinity-privy-nillion

-A plugin for Infinity's AI-powered loyalty system that handles social wallet creation and secure data storage.
+A plugin for managing social wallet creation and product sales using Privy for authentication and Nillion for secure data storage.

 ## Features

-- Create Web3 wallets using social login via Privy
+- Social wallet creation with multiple authentication methods
-- Support for both business owners and customers
+- Product sale management with implicit wallet understanding
-- Secure wallet data storage with Nillion
+- Secure data storage using Nillion
-- Integration with Base Sepolia network
+- Comprehensive error handling and validation
-- Part of Infinity's AI-powered loyalty system
+- Detailed logging system

 ## Installation